Amit-bit-source/New-folder/README.md

 # New-folder
-just beginning
+Just beginning
-happy friendship day all all all.
+Happy friendship day to all all all.

+Modified by Amit. so, dont mind....................